powersync-ja/powersync-js/tools/diagnostics-app/README.md

 - See stats about the user's local database.
 - Inspect tables and sync buckets on the device.
-- Identify common issues.
-E.g. too many sync buckets.
 - Get started quickly - play around with a SQLite database without creating an app.
-- Serve as a baseline to compare your own apps against if you run into issues such as slow sync.
+- Serve as a baseline to compare your own apps against if you run into issues.

 The app is currently available as a local standalone web app, and is largely based on the [web SDK](/packages/web/).